-State of - County of , being first duly sworn, deposes and says that he is(a partner or officer of the firm, etc , the party making the foregoing proposal or bid, that such proposal or bid is genuine and d not collusive or sham; that said bidder has not colluded, conspired, connived or agreed, directly of or indirectly, with any bidder or person, to put in a sham bid or to refrain from bidding, and has not in any manner, directly or indirectly, sought by agreement or collusion, or communication or conferer nce, with any person, to fix the bid price of affiant or of any other bidder, or to fix overhead, profit or r cost element of said bid price, or of that of any other bidder, or to secure any advantage agains t Anniston Housing Authority of any (Local Housing Authority) person interested in the proposed contra act and that all statements in said proposal or bid are true.

-(Bidder, if the bidder is individual; Partner, if the bidder is a partnership; Officer, if the bidder is a corporation)
+State of County of , being g first duly sworn, deposes and says that he is, the par (a partner or officer of the firm, etc.) ty making the foregoing proposal or bid, that such proposal or bid is genuine and not collusive or sham; that said bidder has not colluded, conspired, connived or agreed, directly or indirectly, with a ny bidder or person, to put in a sham bid or to refrain from bidding, and has not in any manner, direct ctly or indirectly, sought by agreement or collusion, or communication or conference, with any personal on, to fix the bid price of affiant or of any other bidder, or to fix overhead, profit or cost element of sa id bid price, or of that of any other bidder, or to secure any advantage against The Anniste (Local on Housing Authority of any Housing Authority) person interested in the proposed contract and that all sta tements in said proposal or bid are true.
+(Bidder, if the bidder is individual; Partner, if the bidder is a partnership; Officer, if the bidder is a corporation) omosi, ii are sidder to a corporation, Notary Public Subscribed and sworn to before me this day of , 2025.

-Notary Public

-Subscribed and sworn to before me this day of , 2022.

 My commission expires .